gtopinio/socket-matrix-distribution/README.md

 5. If the instance is a client, it will continuously wait for a connection to the server.
 The client will receive a submatrix distributed by the server and send an acknowledgement.
 6. After receiving the submatrix, the client will interpolate it and check if the interpolation is correct.
 7. The server will keep track of the time until all clients have sent an acknowledgement.
+    - **Note:** For the devs, for easier testing, you can run the server and clients using a different command.
+Run `java -jar socket-matrix-distribution-1.0.0.jar client` to run the client and `java -jar socket-matrix-distribution-1.0.0.jar server [size of matrix]` to run the server.
+This will automatically set the status of the instance to client or server, respectively.

 ## Configuration